Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 Exporting from the command line
 -------------------------------

-In production, it is useful to automate builds, and Godot supports this with the `--export` and `--export-debug` command line parameters.
+In production, it is useful to automate builds, and Pandemonium supports this with the `--export` and `--export-debug` command line parameters.
 Exporting from the command line still requires an export preset to define the export parameters.
 A basic invocation of the command would be:

 ```
-    godot --export "Windows Desktop" some_name.exe
+    pandemonium --export "Windows Desktop" some_name.exe
 ```

 This will export to `some_name.exe`, assuming there is a preset